devJudah/Shopify-Application/README.md

 ### 4. Validation and Authorization
 - To secure communication, the app includes:
 - OAuth Authentication: Ensures that only authenticated Shopify stores can interact with the app.

+### 5. Database Management with Entity Framework Core & Secure Configuration Using .NET User Secrets
+The application leverages .NET's built-in User Secrets functionality to securely store sensitive information such as:
+- Shopify API credentials (API key, API secret)
+- Database connection strings
+- Other confidential application settings (like tokens, keys)

+### 6. Deployment on Microsoft Azure
+- The app is deployed and hosted on Microsoft Azure, taking advantage of Azure’s scalability and security features.
+Azure App Service is used to host the app, and the SQL database is managed via Azure SQL Database.

+## 🛠️ Installation and Setup
+### Prerequisites
+- ASP.NET Core 6.0+
+- Entity Framework Core
+- SQL Server
+- Shopify Partner Account (for app registration)
+- Azure Account (for deployment)